priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

    Communication via :code:`SimpleChannelInterface` and :code:`SocketChannelInterface`

-It should be noted that the framework should support multiple connections over :code:`ChannelInterfaces` between a single pair of :code:`RlApplications` to allow using different communication channels.
+It should be noted that the framework should support multiple connections over :code:`ChannelInterface`\ s between a single pair of :code:`RlApplication`\ s to allow using different communication channels.

-Simulating communication between :code:`RlApplications` over simulated network channels includes the chance that a channel is broken and that therefore no communication is possible.
+Simulating communication between :code:`RlApplication`\ s over simulated network channels includes the chance that a channel is broken and that therefore no communication is possible.
 This has to be handled by the underlying protocols or the user of the framework, since the user is responsible for the